yaroslavyaroslav/OmniFocus-MCP/README.md

 The MCP server now supports nested tasks, allowing you to create hierarchical task structures that match OmniFocus's native capabilities.

+### Find and Reference Tasks by ID

+> "Show me the details of the task 'Review quarterly report'"
+> "Create a subtask under task ID iKNpsVubKhG"

+With ID visibility in `dump_database` and the new `get_task_details` tool, you can now:
+- See task IDs directly in the database dump
+- Look up any task by name to get its ID
+- Use exact IDs for reliable parent-child relationships
+- Avoid ambiguity when multiple tasks have similar names

 ### Reorganize your projects, tasks, and tags
 > "I want every task to have an energy level tag. show me a list of all the tasks that don't have an energy level tag and your suggestions for what tag to add.
 I'll make any changes I think are appropriate.
 Then make the changes in OmniFocus."